avs-codes/all-html/README.md

 # all-html
 Core 1 Interaction All HTML Project by Alex Vinicius Silva

 EXTREMELY IMPORTANT NOTE: This repo is a playable puzzle/adventure game made only with HTML.
+Start the puzzle by opening "index.html" as a webpage.

 It functions significantly better if you DOWNLOAD THE REPO as a zip to your computer and play from that.
 (Don't forget to unzip it!)